oguzeroglu/ROYGBIV/README.md

 [Online preview of the engine](https://oguzeroglu.github.io/ROYGBIV/roygbiv.html)

 ## The current state of the project
 ROYGBIV is still under development and not documented yet.
-Estimated documentation release date is April 2020.
+Estimated documentation release date is April 2021.

+### Roadmap
+* Integrated AI engine
+* Audio support
+* Plugin support
+* Test coverage
+* Documentation

 ## How to run?